Phillips 66 (NYSE:PSX) Price Target Raised to $105.00

-Phillips 66 (NYSE:PSX) had its price objective increased by Morgan Stanley from $82.00 to $105.00 in a report published on Thursday, PriceTargets.com reports.
-They currently have an overweight rating on the oil and gas company’s stock.
+Phillips 66 (NYSE:PSX) had its target price hoisted by Morgan Stanley from $82.00 to $105.00 in a report released on Wednesday morning, Benzinga reports.
+The firm currently has an overweight rating on the oil and gas company’s stock.

-PSX has been the subject of a number of other reports.
-UBS Group began coverage on Phillips 66 in a research note on Tuesday, January 26th.
-They issued a buy rating and a $66.00 price target for the company.
-Mizuho raised their price objective on Phillips 66 from $70.00 to $96.00 and gave the company a buy rating in a research report on Thursday, March 4th.
-Piper Sandler cut their price objective on Phillips 66 from $84.00 to $76.00 and set an overweight rating for the company in a research report on Friday, November 13th.
-Barclays raised their price objective on Phillips 66 from $75.00 to $88.00 and gave the company an overweight rating in a research report on Monday, March 8th.
-Finally, JPMorgan Chase & Co. reaffirmed a neutral rating and issued a $65.00 price objective on shares of Phillips 66 in a research report on Monday, March 1st.
-Four research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
-Phillips 66 currently has an average rating of Buy and a consensus price target of $76.72.
+Other analysts also recently issued research reports about the company.
+Mizuho boosted their price target on Phillips 66 from $70.00 to $96.00 and gave the company a buy rating in a research note on Thursday, March 4th.
+Barclays upped their target price on Phillips 66 from $75.00 to $88.00 and gave the company an overweight rating in a research report on Monday, March 8th.
+Raymond James raised their price target on shares of Phillips 66 from $60.00 to $75.00 and gave the stock an outperform rating in a research report on Friday, November 20th.
+JPMorgan Chase & Co. reaffirmed a neutral rating and issued a $65.00 price objective on shares of Phillips 66 in a report on Monday, March 1st.
+Finally, Zacks Investment Research raised shares of Phillips 66 from a sell rating to a hold rating and set a $89.00 target price for the company in a report on Thursday, March 4th.
+Four equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
+The stock presently has an average rating of Buy and a consensus target price of $79.47.

 The company also recently disclosed a quarterly dividend, which was paid on Monday, March 1st.
 Investors of record on Monday, February 22nd were given a dividend of $0.90 per share.
+This represents a $3.60 annualized dividend and a yield of 4.21%.
 The ex-dividend date of this dividend was Friday, February 19th.
-This represents a $3.60 dividend on an annualized basis and a yield of 4.06%.
-Phillips 66’s dividend payout ratio is currently 44.72%.
+Phillips 66’s payout ratio is currently 44.72%.

-In other Phillips 66 news, CEO Greg C. Garland sold 158,500 shares of Phillips 66 stock in a transaction dated Thursday, March 11th.
-The stock was sold at an average price of $88.50, for a total transaction of $14,027,250.00.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In other news, CEO Greg C. Garland sold 158,500 shares of the stock in a transaction that occurred on Thursday, March 11th.
+The shares were sold at an average price of $88.50, for a total value of $14,027,250.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 Insiders own 0.63% of the company’s stock.

-Several large investors have recently made changes to their positions in the company.
-BlackRock Inc. lifted its stake in shares of Phillips 66 by 8.2% in the 4th quarter.
-BlackRock Inc. now owns 32,908,454 shares of the oil and gas company’s stock valued at $2,301,616,000 after purchasing an additional 2,490,032 shares during the period.
-Wells Fargo & Company MN lifted its stake in shares of Phillips 66 by 31.9% in the 4th quarter.
-Wells Fargo & Company MN now owns 15,399,949 shares of the oil and gas company’s stock valued at $1,077,073,000 after purchasing an additional 3,727,385 shares during the period.
-Barrow Hanley Mewhinney & Strauss LLC raised its stake in Phillips 66 by 7.6% during the 4th quarter.
-Barrow Hanley Mewhinney & Strauss LLC now owns 8,995,321 shares of the oil and gas company’s stock worth $629,133,000 after buying an additional 637,530 shares during the period.
-Aristotle Capital Management LLC raised its stake in Phillips 66 by 1.6% during the 4th quarter.
-Aristotle Capital Management LLC now owns 7,551,049 shares of the oil and gas company’s stock worth $528,120,000 after buying an additional 118,483 shares during the period.
-Finally, JPMorgan Chase & Co. raised its stake in Phillips 66 by 48.5% during the 3rd quarter.
-JPMorgan Chase & Co. now owns 6,997,564 shares of the oil and gas company’s stock worth $365,202,000 after buying an additional 2,286,501 shares during the period.
-64.56% of the stock is currently owned by institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+DekaBank Deutsche Girozentrale lifted its stake in shares of Phillips 66 by 0.6% in the 4th quarter.
+DekaBank Deutsche Girozentrale now owns 929,939 shares of the oil and gas company’s stock valued at $63,662,000 after purchasing an additional 5,676 shares during the last quarter.
+TRU Independence Asset Management 2 LLC acquired a new position in Phillips 66 in the fourth quarter valued at about $66,000.
+Encompass Wealth Advisors LLC acquired a new stake in shares of Phillips 66 during the fourth quarter valued at about $66,000.
+Childress Capital Advisors LLC acquired a new position in shares of Phillips 66 in the 4th quarter worth approximately $507,000.
+Finally, tru Independence LLC boosted its position in shares of Phillips 66 by 134.0% during the 4th quarter. tru Independence LLC now owns 468 shares of the oil and gas company’s stock worth $33,000 after purchasing an additional 268 shares during the period.
+64.56% of the stock is owned by institutional investors.

 Phillips 66 Company Profile